Lead Generation — 10 Strategies That Drive Inquiries in 2026

 9. Calculators and Interactive Tools

-Interactive tools — ROI calculators, quizzes, assessments — have the highest conversion rates among all types of lead magnets.
-The user gets a personalized result, which builds engagement and motivates them to leave their data.
+Interactive tools — ROI calculators, quizzes, assessments — have the highest conversion rates among all types of lead magnets (see the table under strategy #1).
+The user gets a personalized result, which builds engagement and motivates them to leave their data — that's the mechanism behind those numbers, not just a nice-to-have feature.

 Examples: